Putney Swope: Home media

+Reception

+The film holds a 69% "Fresh" score with an average rating of 5.7/10 on review aggregator Rotten Tomatoes, based on of 16 critics.

 Legacy

+The Fishbone album "Truth and Soul" (1988) is named after the advertising agency in Putney Swope.
+Commenting on the cover design of the album, bassist Norwood Fisher said that, although the overall tone of the album was more serious than their previous releases, "We couldn’t completely lose our humor and decided to name the album after that movie."

 The character Buck Swope from Paul Thomas Anderson's Boogie Nights (1997), portrayed by Don Cheadle, was named as a homage to this film.
 Downey also made a small cameo in Boogie Nights as the owner of a recording studio.
 The character Wing Soney, a Chinese businessman, was the inspiration for Cosmo, the Chinese man throwing firecrackers during the drug deal scene.

 Anderson, Louis C.K. and Jim Jarmusch have cited Putney Swope as an inspiration for their approach to filmmaking.

 The Beastie Boys song "Shadrach", from their 1989 album Paul's Boutique, mentions the film in the lyric "Music for all and not just one people, and now we're gonna bust with the Putney Swope sequel".
 Film dialogue is sampled on De La Soul's 1989 song "The Magic Number", as well as The Avalanches' 2016 album Wildflower.

 A black-and-white photo of the film's poster, which Sloan band member Jay Ferguson saw in a book, inspired the "quick and photocopy looking" look of the album cover for the band's 1999 album Between the Bridges.

 Putney Swope was preserved by the Academy Film Archive in 2019.
-It is currently available to stream on Peacock.